meltano/meltano/docs/src/_guide/elt.md

 ---
-title: "ELT: How to get started"
+title: "Getting Started with ELT"
 description: "ELT Meaning, Advantages & More: All You Need To Know To Get Started"
 layout: doc
+weight: 11
 ---

 Just like ETL, ELT is a data integration process found in most data management processes.